TeMU-BSC/distributor/README.md

-# Distributor for Documents to Annotate
+# Distributor -- for Documents to Annotate

-This script distributes a given list of files (plain text documents) among 4 annotators.
+This script distributes a given list of files (plain text documents) among **4 annotators**.

 It is a command-line script callable by python3 interpreter, build with [Click](https://click.palletsprojects.com/en/7.x/).

 The expected output is the creation of a main directory named `annotators` with 4 subdirectories, one for each annotator.
-The documents are randomly picked from a clustered spool of documents, defined in a TSV file.
-In order to preserve the reproducibility, before each call of `random.sample()` a seed is set.
+The documents are randomly picked from a clustered spool of documents, defined in `clusters.tsv`, that is a copy of `files_clustering/labels_sup_umap_emb_8.tsv`.
+In order to preserve the reproducibility, a seed is set before each call of `random.sample()`.

 The distribution has 3 different bunch types:
 - **Training**: The same documents are assigned to all annotators, so each